 Know the signs of heat stroke

-As an elderly or someone taking care of the elderly, you should know the signs of heat stroke like the palm of your hands.
+As an senior or someone taking care of the elderly, you should know the signs of heat stroke like the palm of your hands.
 Heat stroke is a medical emergency that requires immediate attention, so once you see the signs, dial 911 immediately.

 Signs of heat stroke include:

 - A body temperature greater than 40°C or 104°F

 What to do when seniors experience signs of heat stroke